aglasspool/aglasspool.github.io/index.md

 ---

 ## The census data
-The 1841 census picks up Charles living there at no. 41 together with his then-to-be wife Mary Welling (20 years his younger) and three other families:
+The 1841 census first picks up Charles living at no. 41 together with his then-to-be wife Mary Ann Welling (20 years his younger) and three other families:

 ![SRYHO107_1058_1058-0512(3)](https://github.com/user-attachments/assets/8bed7e32-b8f4-43a8-9f29-8bb9bb11bdf8)
 * 1841 Census *

-They are then picked up again in the 1851 census at the same address but now married with one daughter (Matilda 11) and three sons (Charles 9, William 4 and Henry 2) as well as 2/3 other households:
+They are then picked up again in the 1851 census at the same address but now married with one daughter (Matilda 11) and three sons (Charles 9, William 4 and Henry 2) as well as 3 other households:

 ![SRYHO107_1572_1572-1549](https://github.com/user-attachments/assets/31fe2667-5c4a-435a-8ad4-7dd4e814d4d5)
 * 1851 Census *